bheimbu/evolutionary_ecology/docs/source/second_week.rst

         .. tab:: Exercises

            1. Open the form and answer the question. `Click here for the form <https://form.jotform.com/250502078222345>`_.
 Please make a copy for yourself!
 Do not forget to enter your name!
-           2. Download the sequences from NCBI with the accession numbers given in the form as separate sequence files in FASTA format.
+           2. Download the sequences from NCBI GenBank with the accession numbers given in the form as separate sequence files in FASTA format.

   .. tab:: Tutorial 4